rocicorp/replicache/doc/docs/faq.md

 ## How does the client know when to sync?
 Does it poll?

 Typically, servers send a *poke* (a content-less hint) over a websocket to tell the client to sync.
 There are many services you can use for this, and since no content flows over the socket there is no security/privacy concern.
+See the [integration guide](/integration#step-8-poke) for more information.

-It is also possible to have Replicache poll using the [`pullInterval`](api/interfaces/replicacheoptions#pullinterval) field, but we only recommend this during development.
+Replicache also polls at a low interval (60s by default) in case the poke mechanism fails or for applications that don't require low latency udpates.
+You can adjust this using the [`pullInterval`](api/interfaces/replicacheoptions#pullinterval) field.

 ## What if I don’t have a dedicated backend?
 I use serverless functions for my backend